Al Harris (cornerback): 2006

-In Week 8, Harris recorded four solo tackles and set a season-high with four pass deflections as the Packers defeated the Arizona Cardinals 31–14.
+In Week 8, Harris recorded four solo tackles with four pass deflections as the Packers defeated the Arizona Cardinals 31–14.
 In Week 12, he tied his season-high of four solo tackles, made two pass deflections, and intercepted a pass by Matt Hasselbeck to wide receiver Deion Branch during a 24–34 loss at the Seattle Seahawks.
-In Week 15, Harris made two solo tackles, one pass deflection, and returned an interception thrown on a pass attempt by Jon Kitna to wide receiver Roy Williams for 34–yards during a 17–9 win against the Detroit Lions.
+In Week 15, Harris made two solo tackles, one pass deflection, and returned an interception thrown on a pass attempt by Jon Kitna to wide receiver Roy Williams for 34 yards during a 17–9 win against the Detroit Lions.
 He started all 16 games for the fourth consecutive season and made 41 combined tackles (35 solo), 13 pass deflections, three interceptions, and had one touchdown.

 2007

 On February 13, 2007, it was announced that Harris signed a two-year contract extension with the Packers.
 The deal was an add-on to the five-year, $18.7 million extension that Harris signed in 2004, a contract that included about $7 million in guarantees.
 That extension still had three seasons remaining on it, through 2009.
 Financial details of the new extension were not yet available, but Harris told the Wisconsin State Journal that it included two roster bonuses totaling $4.5 million, along with some Pro Bowl incentives.

 Harris played in the 2008 Pro Bowl, along with teammates Brett Favre, Chad Clifton, Donald Driver, and Aaron Kampman, as well as head coach Mike McCarthy.